anbox-cloud/discourse-docs/howto/troubleshoot/landing.md

 ## Juju crashdump

-*Applies to: Anbox Cloud, Anbox Cloud Appliance*
+*Applies to: Anbox Cloud*

 If you have the [`juju-crashdump` plugin](https://github.com/juju/juju-crashdump) installed, you can collect troubleshooting information from the deployment model.
+The Juju crash dump gives you a high level overview of the issue and is the recommended option to provide debugging information when you report an issue with your Anbox Cloud deployment.

 A Juju crash dump may include the following debugging information:
 * Additional information provided by the Anbox Cloud charms
 * Information about any Anbox containers that crashed